bruce-lam/hello-world/README.md

 # hello-world
-My mission is to continuously evolve as a humble, compassionate leader who champions the ultimate potential of individuals, develops others, and inspires organizations to augment human ingenuity with technology to unleash value and catalyze progress.
+## MY WHY
+My mission is to enable and ally with others to advance towards our full potential so that, together, we can design solutions for everyone to live better by combining our own ingenuity with technology.